Cestaro0/Como-usar-o-JNI/README.md

 # How to Use JNI
 Imagine you are a developer who needs to use a C++ DLL within Java; JNI makes this possible.
 I'm creating this documentation to simplify the process since I had some difficulties understanding it myself.
 I hope to help you understand.
 We will cover the following topics:

--What is JNI
+- What is JNI
--How to use JNI step by step
+- How to use JNI step by step

 We will use IntelliJ and Visual Studio for this.